learn-academy-2022-hotel/week-1-assessment-lmhazel/interview-questions.md

 Your answer: Git is the technology that GitHub, a code-sharing platform, uses.
 Git technology uses terminal to move code around.

-Researched answer: Git is a DevOps tool used for source code management.
-It is a free and open-source version control system used to handle small to very large projects efficiently.
-Git is used to tracking changes in the source code, enabling multiple developers to work together on non-linear development.
+Researched answer: Git is a tool used for managing code.
+Git is used to tracking changes and allowing for multiple coders to work on the same code.
 GitHub uses Git technology which is an online software development platform.

 2. Which JavaScript operators will return a Boolean value?